mneirynck/audiocodes-exporter/README.md

 # AudioCodes SBC Prometheus exporter
-This is an exporter that exposes information gathered from FreeSWITCH for use by the Prometheus monitoring system.
+This is an exporter that exposes information gathered from AudioCodes SBC for use by the Prometheus monitoring system.

 **This is a work in progress!!**